Lime91/rr-bimj-ordinal/README.md

 `ebstatmax/` is a git subtree that provides a standalone simulation framework, including the original study data used in our simulations.
 Documentation is available in `ebstatmax/README.md`.

 `Diacerein_80-matched.txt` contains a subset of the original study data and is used as an extra input for some simulations.

 Note that all tables are generated as `tex` files and additionally compiled to `pdf`.
 This is done with the `pythontex` package.

+Reproducing all results using this supplement takes several hours of time.
+All code is executed sequentially (not in parallel).
+On a machine with an *AMD Ryzen 7 PRO 4750U* CPU, the runtime of `reproduce.py` is approximately 20 hours.

 ## Requirements